A scarce Royal Army Medical Corps officers Presentation Sword.

 Dr Arthur Walker, of Harwood House, died of the 4th of February 1939.

 The sword itself is in very good untouched example.
-Special pattern brass hilt of 1822 pattern, with crowned George V royal cypher, chequered backpiece and domed pommel..
+Special pattern RAMC brass hilt of 1822 type, with crowned George V royal cypher, chequered backpiece and domed pommel.
+A slight upturn to the outer guard, but otherwise very good.
 The shagreen grip is complete, although slightly grubby, and any twistwire binding it may have had is now absent.

 The 32.5 inches blade etched with the aforementioned presentation panels, plain ricasso with no makers details, but brass proof slug with fleur de lys to the other ricasso.
 The blade attractively etched with foliate decoration, the Royal coat of arms and crowned George V royal cypher.
 The blade generally bright and clean, with some small areas of light staining which could be improved.
 Serial number to the blades spine.

-Housed in its original brown leather Sam Browne pattern field service scabbard, fitted with its original sword frog.
+Housed in its correct brown leather Sam Browne pattern field service scabbard, fitted with its original sword frog.
 The scabbard in good condition overall, with some minor scuffs, and flecks of white emulsion!

 These special pattern swords of the RAMC is quite scarce, but presentation examples particuarly so.